santisq/PSCompression/docs/en-US/ConvertTo-DeflateString.md

 ### -NoNewLine

-The encoded string representation of the input objects are concatenated to form the output.
-No new line character is added after each output string when this switch is used.
+The encoded string representation of the input objects is concatenated to form the output.
+No newline character is added after each input string when this switch is used.

 ```yaml
 Type: SwitchParameter